Get started by searching below:

 Several factors influence nursing home neglect settlement amounts, including the severity of harm, the strength of evidence, and whether the facility has a history of violations.

 There are two main types of nursing home neglect settlement cases: personal injury and wrongful death.
 In a personal injury case, the resident survives the harm caused by nursing home neglect.
-In a wrongful death case, the resident dies as a result of that neglect.
+In a wrongful death case, the resident dies as a result of neglect or abuse.

 Nursing home medical malpractice may play a role in either case type if a doctor, nurse, or other licensed provider failed to meet the accepted standard of care.